Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 U

-UAC – Universities Admissions Centre (NSW and ACT) Pty Ltd. All students in New South Wales and the Australian Capital Territory apply for full-time on-campus courses online through UAC.
+UAC – Universities Admissions Centre (NSW and ACT) Pty Ltd. All students in New South Wales and also the Australian Capital Territory apply for full-time on-campus courses online through UAC.

 W